TimeMachine1994/081925-SvelteTweb/Old Docs01/091125-progress.md

-# TributeStream V1 Progress Report - September 11, 2025
+# Tributestream V1 Progress Report - September 11, 2025

 ## Session Overview
-This session focused on finalizing the TributeStream V1 role system refactor and resolving critical issues to prepare the application for stable deployment.
+This session focused on finalizing the Tributestream V1 role system refactor and resolving critical issues to prepare the application for stable deployment.
 All major V1 refactor objectives were completed successfully.

 ## Key Accomplishments